-Inform Consult Involve Collaborate Ability to There is no ability to There is some ability There is medium There is high ability to influence influence the decision to influence the ability to influence the influence the decision decision decision Our Information is To seek input, To seek input, gather To find collective commitment circulated to assist in feedback or advice ideas, identify solutions or to obtain understanding a before project is preferred options or a deeper deliverable or progressed or a alternatives. understanding of decision that is going decision is made. what is important to to happen or has help shape the already happened. projects future.

-Project When a decision has already been made Implementation updates Development applications (notification of changes/ determinations) For a reason detailed in Section 5, above When there is some ability to influence the decision (i.e. verge tree locations, pop-up play) Strategic planning documents to locations, pop-up play) Strategic planning documents Strategic documents Strategic community vision documents (i.e. Strategic Community Plan) Place Plans New major strategic plans Implementation of actions created within strategies or other corporate documents Development applications (when there are departures to the statutory framework and stakeholders may be affected) --------- --- ---
+Inform Consult Involve Collaborate Ability to influence Our commitment There is no ability to influence the decision Information is circulated to assist in understanding a deliverable or decision that is going to happen or has already There is some ability to influence the decision To seek input, feedback or advice before the project is progressed or a decision is made.
+There is medium ability to influence the decision To seek input, gather ideas, identify preferred options or alternatives.
+There is high ability to influence the decision To find collective solutions or to obtain a deeper understanding of what is important to help shape the projects future.
+Project happened.
+When a decision has already been made Implementation updates Development applications (notification of changes/ determinations) For a reason detailed in Section 5, above When there is some ability to influence the decision (i.e. verge tree locations, popup play) Strategic planning documents phase 2 (understanding what we heard) Minor amendments to policies and strategies Implementation of actions created within Strategic planning documents phase 1 (visioning) Major amendments to strategic documents Master planning and design Strategic community vision documents (i.e. Strategic Community Plan) Place Plans New major strategic plans

+strategies or other corporate documents Development applications (when there are departures to the statutory framework and the community

+the community or stakeholders

+may be affected)